Dov Frohman: Biography

 Dov Frohman was born in March 1939 in Amsterdam, five months before the start of World War II.
 His parents were Abraham and Feijga Frohman, Polish Jews who had emigrated to the Netherlands in the early 1930s to escape rising anti-Semitism in Poland.
-In 1942, after the German invasion of the Low Countries and as the Nazi grip on Holland’s Jewish community tightened, his parents decided to give their child to acquaintances in the Dutch resistance who placed him with the Van Tilborghs, an orthodox Christian farming family that lived in the village of Sprang-Capelle in the region of North Brabant near the Belgian border.
+In 1942, after the German invasion of the Low Countries and as the Nazi grip on Holland's Jewish community tightened, his parents decided to give their child to acquaintances in the Dutch resistance who placed him with the Van Tilborghs, an orthodox Christian farming family that lived in the village of Sprang-Capelle in the region of North Brabant near the Belgian border.
 The Van Tilborghs hid Frohman for the duration of the war.
 His parents were murdered in the Holocaust.

 Located by relatives in Israel after the war, Frohman spent a few years in orphanages for Jewish children whose parents had died in the war, before emigrating to Israel in 1949, after the founding of the Jewish state.
 Adopted by relatives, he grew up in Tel Aviv and served in the Israeli army.
 In 1959, he enrolled for the Technion - Israel Institute of Technology to study electrical engineering.
 After graduating from the Technion in 1963, Frohman traveled to the United States to study for his master's and Ph.D. at the University of California, Berkeley.
-After receiving his masters in 1965, he took a job in the R&D labs of Fairchild Semiconductor.
+After receiving his master's degree in 1965, he took a job in the R&D labs of Fairchild Semiconductor.

 EPROM development

 In 1969, after completing his Ph.D., he followed former Fairchild managers Gordon Moore, Robert Noyce, and Andrew Grove to Intel Corporation, which they had founded the previous year.

 It was while troubleshooting a fault in an early Intel product that Frohman in 1970 developed the concept for the EPROM, the first non-volatile semiconductor memory that was both erasable and easily reprogrammable.
 At the time, there were two types of semiconductor memories.
 Random-access memory (RAM) chips were easy to program, but a chip would lose its charge (and the information encoded on the chip) when its power source was turned off.
 In industry parlance, RAM chips were volatile.
 Read-only memory (ROM) chips, by contrast, were nonvolatile—that is, the information encoded in the chip was fixed and unchangeable.
 But the process for programming ROM memories was time-consuming and cumbersome.
 Typically, the data had to be “burned in” at the factory: physically embedded on the chip through a process called “masking” that generally took weeks to complete.
 And once programmed, the data in the ROM chip could not be altered.

 The EPROM was nonvolatile and reprogrammable.
 It was the catalyst for innovations and developments that led to flash memory technology.
 The EPROM was also a key innovation in the personal computer industry.
 Intel founder Gordon Moore called it “as important in the development of the microcomputer industry as the microprocessor itself.”
-It remained Intel’s most profitable product well into the 1980s.
+It remained Intel's most profitable product well into the 1980s.